git-pull/tao-of-tmux/manuscript/06-window.md

 their layouts.
 To top it off, some advanced functionality you can use to kill windows in a pinch or in shell scripting tmux.
 In addition, how to save any tmux layouts via outputting the `window_layout` template variable.

+If you are in a tmux session, you'll always have at least one window open, and you'll be in it.
+And within that window will be a shell, or "pane".
+When all the panes close, the window closes too!
+In the next chapter, we'll go deeper into panes.